 End If

-- Again, we will define a subroutine name as,
+- Defines a subroutine name as,

 Sub Permutation_List(Text1 As String, Text2 As String, ByRef pRow As Long)

-- Then, we declare our variables as,
+- Declares our variables as,

 Dim j As Integer, xLength As Integer